Phishing Attacks

 approve(spender, amount) ERC-20 Allows a spender to transfer up to a certain amount of your tokens.
 Set the amount to max uint256 (effectively unlimited access).

 increaseAllowance(spender, amount) ERC-20 Increases an existing allowance by a specified amount.
-Add a massive allowance to the attacker's own address.
+Add a large allowance for the attacker's address.

-setApprovalForAll(operator, true) ERC-721 / ERC-1155 Gives the operator full permission to transfer ALL your NFTs in a specific collection.
-Sweep every single NFT you own in one fell swoop.
+setApprovalForAll(operator, true) ERC-721 / ERC-1155 Gives the operator permission to transfer all NFTs in a collection.
+Transfer every approved NFT in that collection.

 {